A Patient’s Primer on the Stimulant Medications Used to Treat ADHD

 What Is the Wrong Dose?

 Optimal doses vary tremendously from person to person.
 The dosage range approved by the FDA for most ADHD medications covers only about half of all people.
-About 6 to 8 percent of children, adolescents, and adults optimize at doses lower than the lowest dosage sizes made.
-As many as 40 percent of people optimize at doses higher than those studied and approved by the FDA, according to Dr. Dodson.
+Dodson estimates that 6 to 8 percent of children, adolescents, and adults optimize at doses lower than the lowest dosage sizes made, and as many as 40 percent of people optimize at doses higher than those studied and approved by the FDA.

 “Physicians should stop viewing dosing from a high- vs. low-dose perspective, and focus instead on fine-tuning a dose to the unique individual.
 By putting Vyvanse in water, for example, or using liquid formulations such as Quillivant XR, doctors can adjust the dose to lower than the lowest dose made if someone responds well to a small amount,” Dodson says.